Electromagnetic response of cuprate superconductors with coexisting electronic nematicity: Summary and discussion

-Within the framework of the kinetic-energy-driven superconductivity, we have investigated the nematic-order state strength dependence of the electromagnetic response in cuprate superconductors in terms of the linear response approach, where the rotation symmetry-breaking of the response kernel is evaluated and employed to calculate the local magnetic-field profile, the magnetic-field penetration-depth, and the superfluid density, based on the specular reflection model for a purely transverse vector potential.
+Within the framework of the kinetic-energy-driven superconductivity, we have investigated the nematic-order state strength dependence of the electromagnetic response in cuprate superconductors in terms of the linear response approach, where the rotation symmetry-breaking of the response kernel is evaluated and employed to calculate the magnetic-field penetration-depth, the superfluid density, and the local magnetic-field profile, for a purely transverse vector potential.
 Our results indicate that the electromagnetic response of cuprate superconductors with coexisting electronic nematicity is inequivalent along the $\hat{a}$- and $\hat{b}$-axes.
-In particular, the calculated local-magnetic-field profiles along the $\hat{a}$- and $\hat{b}$-axes as a function of distance and the zero temperature magnetic-field penetration-depths along the $\hat{a}$- and the $\hat{b}$-axes for the optimal nematic-order state strength are qualitatively consistent with the corresponding experimental results \cite{Kiefl10,Quijada99}.
-Moreover, our results also show that in addition to the pure d-wave component of the SC gap, the pure s-wave component of the SC gap is generated by the electronically nematic order, therefore there is a coexistence and competition of the pure d-wave component and the pure s-wave component.
-However, this coexistence and competition leads to the SC condensation energy that first increases with the strength of the electronic nematicity in the weak strength region, then reaches a maximum value at around the optimal strength of the electronic nematicity, but is suppressed with further increase of the strength in the strong strength region of the electronic nematicity, which in turn induces the enhancement of superconductivity, and gives rise to the dome-like shape of the nematic-order state strength dependence of the superfluid density.
+In particular, the calculated local-magnetic-field profiles along the $\hat{a}$- and $\hat{b}$-axes as a function of distance and the magnetic-field penetration-depths along the $\hat{a}$- and $\hat{b}$-axes for the optimal strength of the electronic nematicity are qualitatively consistent with the corresponding experimental results \cite{Kiefl10,Quijada99}.
+The obtained results also show that in addition to the pure d-wave component of the SC gap, the pure s-wave component of the SC gap is generated by the electronically nematic order, therefore there is a coexistence and competition of the pure d-wave component and the pure s-wave component.
+However, this coexistence and competition leads to the average superfluid density that first increases with the strength of the electronic nematicity in the lower strength region, then reaches a maximum value at around the critical strength of the electronic nematicity, but is suppressed with further increase of the strength in the higher strength region of the electronic nematicity, which in turn induces the enhancement of superconductivity, and gives rise to the dome-like shape of the nematic-order state strength dependence of the superfluid density.